patternfly/patternfly-react/packages/react-core/src/components/Modal/examples/Modal.md

 ### Title icon

-To add an icon before a modal’s title, use the `titleIconVariant`, which can be equal to predefined variants, including "success", "danger", "warning", "info", and "default", or to an imported custom icon.
+To add an icon before a modal’s title, use the `titleIconVariant`, which can be set equal one of the predefined variants -- "success", "danger", "warning", "info", and "default" -- or to an imported custom icon.
 The following example uses a "warning" variant.

 ```ts file="./ModalTitleIcon.tsx"
 ```

 ### With wizard

 To guide users through a series of steps in a modal, you can add a [wizard](/components/wizard) to a modal.
-To configure the `<Wizard>`, pass an object that contains a “name” and “component” value for each step into the `steps` property.
+To configure the `<Wizard>`, pass an array that contains a “name” and “component” value for each step into the `steps` property.

 ```ts file="./ModalWithWizard.tsx"
 ```